jatjat/kaly2/README.md

 ## A total refactor of the "kaly" FastSLAM &amp; Navigation project.

 This project will enable simultaneous localization and mapping, and navigation, for a robot I have built. leJOS is required to compile.
-The project can be opened in Eclipse.
+The project can be opened in Intellij.

 Development is in-progress.